dethspikee/notes/topics/orm_concept.md

 <h3>Operations on Objects</h3>

-For common operations are known as *CRUD*.
+Four common operations are known as *CRUD*.
 Create, read, update and delete operations.